NFPA 1851 Guidance

 The National Fire Protection Association (NFPA) has developed PPE care and guidelines to protect the health and safety of the fire service.
 The NFPA 1851 standard was created to establish proper PPE maintenance and limit the exposure of fire ground contaminants to firefighters.

-The NFPA 1851 Standard covers selection, care, and maintenance of structural and proximity firefighting PPE.
-It acts as the guide to keep gear in top shape, so it can maintain peak performance while helping reduce your risk of health or safety issues commonly associated with improper maintenance, contamination, or wear.
+The NFPA 1851 Standard covers the selection, care, and maintenance of structural and proximity firefighting PPE.
+It is a comprehensive guide to keeping gear in top shape and maintaining peak performance while helping to reduce your risk of health and safety issues commonly associated with improper PPE maintenance, contamination, or wear.

-At Gear Wash, we think it's important for all firefighters to follow NFPA 1851 guidelines.
-We offer in-station education to any department interested in keeping current on standard updates and offer video tutorials to train on proper cleaning and inspection techniques.
+At Gear Wash, we think it's important for all firefighters to follow NFPA 1851 guidelines; that is why we offer educational videos to any department interested in keeping current on standard updates and training on proper firefighting PPE cleaning, and inspection techniques.

 NFPA 1851 Topics